raspberrypilearning/cd-sebento-scratch-1/en/step_6.md

 --- collapse ---
 ---
-title: How do x and y coordinates work?
+title: How do x- and y-coordinates work?
 ---

 When programmers need to talk about the positions of objects, like sprites, we often use **x** and **y** coordinates to describe them.
 The **x-axis** runs from left to right, while the **y-axis** runs from bottom to top.

 ![](images/moving3.png)

-A sprite can be loparroted by the coordinates of its centre, written something like (15, -27) where 15 is the **x** position and -27 is the **y** position.
+A sprite can be located by the coordinates of its centre, written for example like `(15, -27)`, where `15` is the position along the x-axis position, and `-27` the position along the y-axis.

-+ To get a feel for how this actually works, take the `go to`{:class="blockmotion"} block from motion and drop it onto your **sprite panel**.
++ To get a feel for how this actually works, take the `go to`{:class="blockmotion"} block from motion and drop it onto your sprite panel.
 You don’t need to connect it to anything.

 ```blocks
     go to x: (15) y: (-27)
 ```

-+ Next, pick some values for **x** and **y**, fill them in, and **double click on the block**.
++ Next, pick some values for `x` and `y`, fill them in, and double-click on the block.
 Try different sets of values to see where the parrot goes!
-In Scratch **x** goes from -240 to 240 and **y** goes from -180 to 180.
+In Scratch, **x** goes from `-240` to `240`, and **y** goes from `-180` to `180`.

 --- /collapse ---

 ### Restarting the game

-The parrot moves all over the screen, but imagine this is a game: How do you restart it?
+The parrot moves all over the screen, but imagine this is a game: how do you restart it?
 You need to get the parrot back to its original location when the player starts the game.
-In Scratch, they start the game by clicking on the green flag, so you need to change the parrot’s **x** and **y** coordinates when that happens.
+They'll start this game by clicking on the green flag, so you need to change the parrot’s `x` and `y` coordinates when that happens.

 That’s actually pretty easy!
-The centre of the stage is (0,0) in **x** and **y** coordinates.
+The centre of the stage is `(0,0)` in `x` and `y` coordinates.

 So all you need is an **event** block for that green flag and the **go to** block from **motion**.

-+ Drag the flag event block onto the current sprite panel.
++ Drag the `when green flag clicked`{:class="blockevent"} **event** block onto the current sprite panel.

 ```blocks
     when green flag clicked